Cummings

 information about himself.
 The main focus of a dramatic monologue is this

-a type of character study.
-For more about modernistic writing click on
+is a type of character study.

 The